-The Educational Master Plan consists of five Annual Action Plans covering each Academic Year from 2016-2017 to 2020-2021.
+Guided by the mission statement and strategic goals approved by the Governing Board, the Academic Planning Committee relies on recommendations from instructional program reviews to inform the development of the Educational Master Plan.
+The Educational Master Plan consists of five Annual Action Plans covering each Academic Year from 2016-2017 to 2021-2022.
 The Annual Action Plans are reviewed and updated annually in the fall term.
-The five-year plan is presented to Consultation Council by the Academic Planning Committee for approval prior to informing the development of the Facilities, Institutional Technology, Human Resources, Student Services, and Institutional Effectiveness Master Plans in the subsequent spring term.
+The five-year plan is presented to Consultation Council by the Academic Planning Committee for approval prior to its presentation to the Facilities, Institutional Technology, Human Resources, Student Services, and Institutional Effectiveness Master Plans for incorporation into their respective plans.